TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_407zg_connected_wifi.md

 8266wifi.csPin = F.11
 ```

+#### Smart Drivers

 If using TMC22XX drivers (thats either the TMC2208, TMC2209, TMC2225 or TMC2226), the following line must also be added to the board.txt file
 ```
 stepper.numSmartDrivers = X
 ```
 Where X is the number of drivers fitted.
 The drivers must be continuous and start at unit 0.
 So, for the Fly-407ZG board, if you have say 3 TMC2208s and 1 other driver, the 2208s must be in slots 0, 1, 2 and the remainiong driver in slot 3 or 4.
 You can use RRF to assign any of those slots to an axis/extruder.

+#### Sensorless Homing

+To be able to use sensorless homing on this board, a jumper cable needs to be installed between the diag pin of the driver and an endstop input.

+### Board.txt Location

+Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the Fly-407ZG.

 ### Final Setup